Tesla 2019 sales hit goals, rise over 50% from previous year

 DETROIT -- Tesla's global deliveries rose more than 50% last year, meaning the company surpassed the low end of its sales goals for 2019.

-The announcement Friday pushed Tesla's shares to a record high of $438.16 at the opening bell.
-The share price rose nearly 2% from Thursday's close.
+The announcement Friday pushed Tesla's shares up more than 4% to a record high of $449.37.
 The stock hit a record last week in anticipation of strong sales numbers.

 The electric car maker delivered a record of about 112,000 vehicles in the fourth quarter and about 367,500 for the full year.